eztang00/DisableLocalizedGhostClicking/README.md

 Meant for people using touchscreens which click on their own (due to glitches or broken screen), but only on certain regions of the screen.

+My guess is it only works on Windows.

 To download from github:

 -go to the page with this README file (you might be already on the right page)